Breach Of Contract

 What Makes an Enforceable Contract?

-A valid enforceable contract is created by an offer, an acceptance of the offer, a meeting of the minds and each party’s consent to the terms.
-Typically, a contract is in writing, yet this does not always need to be the case.
+A valid, enforceable contract is created by an offer, an acceptance of the offer, a meeting of the minds, and each party’s consent to the terms.
+Typically, a contract is in writing, but this does not always need to be true.
 In the case of a written contract, execution and delivery of the contract is mutual and binding.

-When one party or multiple parties fails to fulfill their obligations, this creates a breach of contract.
-When a breach occurs, the other party or parties may face a heavy financial burden.
-Kirkpatrick Law handles breach of contract cases involving formal documents, letter agreements, employment agreements, non-compete agreements, insurance contracts and even oral or private handshake agreements just to list a few types of agreements.
-Informal and verbal agreements can be upheld in court under certain circumstances and Kirkpatrick Law is versed in those types of agreements.
+When one party or multiple parties fail to fulfill their obligations, this creates a breach of contract.
+The other party or parties may face a heavy financial burden when a breach occurs.
+Kirkpatrick Law handles breach of contract cases involving formal documents, letter agreements, employment agreements, non-compete agreements, insurance contracts, and even oral or private handshake agreements, just to list a few types of agreements.
+Informal and verbal agreements can be upheld in court under certain circumstances, and Kirkpatrick Law is a specialist in those types of agreements.

 When Does Breach of Contract Occur?